Skip to main content

 Deploy the Contrast runtime

-Contrast depends on a custom Kubernetes RuntimeClass (contrast-cc), which needs to be installed in the cluster prior to the Coordinator or any confidential workloads.
+Contrast depends on a custom Kubernetes RuntimeClass, which needs to be installed to the cluster initially.
 This consists of a RuntimeClass resource and a DaemonSet that performs installation on worker nodes.
 This step is only required once for each version of the runtime.
 It can be shared between Contrast deployments.

 kubectl apply -f https://github.com/edgelesssys/contrast/releases/latest/download/runtime-aks-clh-snp.yml